isolver/ioHub/docs/iohub/quickstart.rst

             # Read the current resolution of the displays screen in pixels.
             # We will set our window size to match the current screen resolution
-            # and make it a full screen boarderless window.
+            # and make it a full screen borderless window.
             screen_resolution= display.getPixelResolution()

             unit_type = display.getCoordinateType()